viswanathct/json-transformation-schema/ReadMe.md

 * Offer input validation.

 * Think of a simpler, less-verbose, non JSON schema mode.
+This could well be a separate package.
 This might resemble the format used in doctable's render.
 This also could use wrapping functions, which act as schema builders.

 * Fill any empty test cases.